-Terms annotated (A) are defined fully in The Air Navigation Order.
+Terms annotated (A) are defined in The Air Navigation Order 2016 Schedule 1.
 Those annotated (ICAO) have been taken from ICAO documents and those annotated (B) have a different interpretation to ICAO.
 Those which have not been annotated are terms which are frequently used and are considered to need clarification or explanation.